DesmondJS/Stock_Management_System/README.md

 ## Usage
 1. Run the 'StockManagement.java' to start the application.
 2. Use the graphical user interface to manage your stock:
-   - View Products: Click on the 'View products' button to see a list of all producst.
+   - View Products: Click on the 'View products' button to see a list of all products.
    - Add Products: Click on the 'Add products' button, enter the product details, and save.
    - Deduct Products: Select a product and click on the 'Deduct Product' button to reduce its quantity.
    - Discontinue Products: Select a product and click on the 'Discontinue Product' button to mark it as discontinued.